Home Laminate FlooringLaminate Flooring BuyingChoosing The Ultimate Guide to Laminate Flooring Underlayment

 While looking at underlayment for your laminate floor, you may come across STC/IIC with a number next to them.
 What exactly are these and what do they mean?
 Put simply, these are ratings that tell you how well the underlayment will dampen sound.
 The higher a number is following these letters, the less noise will be transmitted.
 The effect of this is mostly noticeable in rooms underneath the room in which the underlayment and laminate are installed.
 This is why many apartment buildings, commercial offices buildings, and condo associations require a minimum rating where sound is concerned.

 The Sound Transmission Class (STC) and Impact Isolation Class (IIC) ratings are measured in decibels reduced for certain types of sound.
-The STC rating pertains to airborne noise, such as voices, radio, television, etc. The IIC rating measures impact sounds, such as footfalls, dropped objects etc. The transmission of these sounds through floor/ceiling assemblies (such as those found in multi-level homes and apartments) will be inhibited by underlayments with higher STC and IIC ratings.
+The STC rating pertains to airborne noise, such as voices, radio, television, etc. The IIC rating measures impact sounds, such as footfalls, dropped objects etc. The transmission of these sounds through floor/ceiling assemblies (such as those found in multi-level homes and apartments) will be inhibited by underlayment with higher STC and IIC ratings.
 The International Building Code (IBC) states that all multi-family buildings must have a minimum sound insulation rating of STC 50 and IIC 50.

 Thermal Ratings